top of page

 Increased scrutiny from lenders and insurers

 The risk is no longer hypothetical.
-It is operational, financial and reputational.
+It is operational, financial and reputational, and in some cases may lead to formal escalation through Mandatory Occurrence Reporting (MOR).

 Most organisations were not designed for this regime